abdullah-shwaiky/linear-regression-manual-implementation/README.md

 ## Credits

-This project has been implemented by Abdullah Shwaiky during his internship at Baaz Inc. as a Data Science.
+This project has been implemented by Abdullah Shwaiky during his internship at Baaz Inc. as a Data Scientist.
 I would like to thank Mohammad Khaled Danial for his supervision, and the rest of the internship team for being great colleagues during this project.

 ## Helpful Links